RanVaknin/OktaAuth/README.md

 -   The login widget is not customized since I did not see a way to customize it without hosting it on my own domain.

 -   Right now the first login SMS MFA flow is working but is not set up from the "Sign On Policy" section of the developer console.
-In order to enable it through the Sign On Policy users are needed to be redirected thus not using PKCE but rather the standard code grant flow.
+In order to enable it through the Sign On Policy users are needed to be redirected and the method for redirection isnt using PKCE based on the [Okta Widget docs](https://github.com/okta/okta-signin-widget#spa-application).

 [<img src="https://i.ibb.co/nLYQDC0/web-development.png" width="450" align="center"/>](https://i.ibb.co/nLYQDC0/web-development.png)